Geneva, October 3, 2017

 Released jointly by WIPO & IFPMA

-The Worldwide Intellectual Property Organization (WIPO) & the research-based pharmaceutical industry today launched a new partnership to promote the accessibility of patent information for health agencies tasked with procurement of medicines.
+The Globe Intellectual Property Organization (WIPO) & the research-based pharmaceutical industry today launched a new partnership to promote the accessibility of patent information for health agencies tasked with procurement of medicines.

 WIPO Director General Francis Gurry and Mr. Thomas Cueni, Director General of the Global Federation of Pharmaceutical Manufacturers and Associations (IFPMA), signed an agreement establishing the Patent Information Initiative for Medicines, or âPat-INFORMED,â on the sidelines of the Assemblies of the Member States of WIPO.